Look more professional while clients report bugs

 Can I white label the client portal?

-Custom branding and white labeling are planned for Q2 2026.
-Currently, portals use Lantern branding with your agency name displayed prominently.
-If you need white label urgently, contact hello@lanternhq.app.
+Custom branding and white labeling are on the roadmap.
+Portals currently use Lantern branding with your agency name displayed prominently.
+Contact hello@lanternhq.app to be notified when white labeling is available.

 How many client portals can I create?